Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Contract-to-Close Coordination Matters

-Once the home is under contract, relocation sellers need organized communication.
+Once the home is under contract, relocation sellers need organized communication and clear deadline management.

 The contract-to-close period may include: